-To make sure you’re always fluent in the language of logistics, bookmark this guide.
-By knowing these key definitions, any logistics pro is better equipped to make decisions that support your customers and your business’s bottom line.
+To make sure youre always fluent in the language of logistics, bookmark this guide.
+There are many logistics software solutions and workflows, and by knowing key definitions, you can better select the best for your business and make decisions supporting your customers and businesss bottom line.

 General Logistics Terms

 Anti-competitive behavior is an important concept in logistics for many reasons.
 It includes dumping (when a country or company sells products at a loss to drive away competitors), price fixing (when companies agree to set higher prices together to prevent competition from lowering prices), and government subsidies (that allow a company or industry to operate at a loss, preventing competitors from entering the market).
 Several government agencies discussed in this article regulate anti-competitive activity in the logistics industry.

 APIs are critical to automating information exchange, which is transforming the logistics industry.
 APIs provide a structure for data exchange between systems.
 For example, a fulfillment center that automatically updates an ecommerce stores inventory uses an API to exchange inventory information.

 A document issued to a shipper which contains details about the method and destination of a shipment, plus basic information about the contents.
 A BOL can act as a receipt for the cargo and can be used as proof of ownership or authority to pickup and deliver.

 The US governments comprehensive list of laws and rules.
 The CFR is divided into 50 chapters (or titles) that represent broad areas of federal regulation.
 Title 49 deals with transportation.

 Model of operations where operators or agents own all communications related to a shipment.